2017 Port Hills fires

 The 2017 Port Hills fires were wildfires in the Port Hills of Christchurch, New Zealand.
 Two separate fires, several kilometres apart, started on Monday afternoon on 13 February 2017.
-By Wednesday night, the fires had combined to one large area.
+By Wednesday night the fire was spread by the Christchurch Adventure Park chairlift and had combined to one large area.
 A helicopter crashed helping to fight the fires, causing the death of the pilot.
 Nine houses were destroyed and a further two were significantly damaged by the fires, and hundreds of residents were evacuated.
+The cause is officially undetermined, but it is now known the Early Valley Road fire was caused by an electrical fault, while the Summit Road fire was deliberately lit.

+On 14 February 2024 a similar fire started in the same area, triggering a state of emergency, a major deployment of firefighting helicopters, and evacuations of nearby houses.
+Lessons learned from the 2017 fire contributed to the official response and strategy for the new fire.

 Timeline

 Monday, 13 February

 A fire started on Monday afternoon in Early Valley Road in Lansdowne near Halswell and Tai Tapu.
 The Fire Service were alerted to the fire at 5:45pm.
+Subsequent computer modelling put the ignition time of the fire between 5:34pm and 5:36pm.
 Lansdowne is the eastern extreme of Selwyn District, and the Selwyn Rural Fire Authority assumed control in fighting the fire.
 Early on, a house on Early Valley Road burned down.

 A second fire broke out several kilometres further east on Marleys Hill next to the Summit Road near Dyers Pass; this fire was reported 90 minutes after the previous one.
 Landmarks nearby include the Sign of the Kiwi, the new Christchurch Adventure Park, Victoria Park, and the communications tower on Sugarloaf.
 Although the second fire was located in the area controlled by Christchurch City Council, the response to both fires was controlled and co-ordinated by the Selwyn Rural Fire Authority.
 The Christchurch Adventure Park closed at 7:00 pm due to high winds and the nearby fire.
 A low number of residents located on Summit Road and that part of Worsleys Road that starts at the Summit Road were evacuated.